top of page

 DSC00144.JPG.jpeg

-Sleep deprivation, sensory overload, loss of routine, constant touch, unpredictable demands, social expectations, it's a perfect storm.
-Many parents don't realise they're autistic until they're lost in the demands of early parenthood.
+Sleep deprivation, sensory overload, loss of routine, constant touch, unpredictable demands, social expectations, relationship shifts, identity upheaval... it's a perfect storm.
+Many parents don't realise they're autistic or ADHD until they're lost in the demands of early parenthood.

 But here's the thing: Is it postnatal depression?
 Postnatal anxiety?
 Perinatal OCD?
-Is it neurotype?
+Birth trauma?
+Relationship breakdown?
+Or is it autistic burnout and ADHD overwhelm?

-Often, it's more than one single answer.
-And sometimes, what looks like a perinatal mood disorder is actually autistic burnout or ADHD overwhelm that's been misunderstood.
-I am able to differentiate between them because I understand both.
+Often, it's more than one thing.
+And sometimes, what looks like a perinatal mood disorder is actually unrecognised neurodivergence that's been masked your whole life, until parenting stripped away your capacity to mask.
+I can help you differentiate because I understand both.

 Who I Work With